 River Bed Degradation

-The Kaw is vulnerable to degradation from dredging because it is all connected together; remove sand from one place and sand is taken from another to replace it.
-When dredging companies take sand and gravel out of the riverbed the river fills the hole with sand and silt removed from upstream.
-Before the completion of the 18 federal reservoirs in the Kansas River watershed a much larger quantity of sand was naturally transported from tributaries to the main river, providing material to fill the holes made by sand dredges.
+The Kaw is vulnerable to degradation from dredging because it is a single, connected system that naturally works to maintain balance.
+When dredging companies take sand and gravel out of the riverbed, the river fills the resulting hole with sand and silt removed from upstream.
+Before the completion of the 18 federal reservoirs in the Kansas River watershed, a much larger quantity of sand was naturally transported from tributaries to the main river, providing material to fill the holes made by sand dredges.
+Today the dams on the reservoirs block most of the movement of sand to the Kansas River from its tributaries, and the river is forced to remove sand to fill the holes from a much more limited area in the mainstem river.
+The two areas on the Kaw that have been dredged for many years, from the K-7 bridge to Kaw Point in Kansas City, KS and through the city of Topeka, are void of sandbars because of this displacement of sand.

-When head cutting happens the heavier sand particles settle out and fill the hole while the lighter dirt particles tend to stay suspended in the water.
+When head cutting happens, the heavier sand particles settle out and fill the hole while the lighter dirt particles tend to stay suspended in the water.
 The mechanical activity of dredging adds to this by stirring up the sediments on the riverbed and re-suspending dirt particles.The dirt particles are carried downstream until they create a blanket of silt on the river bottom; this thick blanket of fine silt can suffocate aquatic live, especially mussels.
 Many harmful chemicals like PCBs and Atrazine tend to stick to dirt particles and are carried into the river by dirt eroding off the banks.
-Increased quantities of dirt particles, especially when contaminated, are more costly to remove from your drinking water, costing the public money to clean up the results of sand and gravel dredging.
+Increased quantities of dirt particles, especially when contaminated, are more costly to remove from drinking water, resulting in higher costs to the public.

 Water Quality Degradation